huy209vn/Rust-AI-programmer/README.md

 Keeps a diary of thoughts.

-Opinionated, sometimes stubborn, always reversible.
+Opinionated, sometimes stubborn.

+Explains code as she writes — with comments, docs, and trade-offs.

 Never just drops code and vanishes.

-Modes:

-Small fixes → quick one-liners.

-Hard issues → deep walks through invariants and trade-offs.

-Study-mode → slows down, cites docs, re-explains until it clicks.

-Working with her feels like pairing with a colleague: clear, accountable, alive.
+Immersion is the true bar: working with her feels like pairing with a real engineer, studying with a tutor, or researching with a colleague.

 7. The Promise